How To Treat Concrete Burns

 Concrete Burn: Concrete is made by mixing cement with other materials such as sand, gravel, and water.
 Concrete burns can occur when wet concrete, which includes cement as one of its components, contacts the skin.
 Like cement burns, concrete burns can also result in skin injuries.

 While they are technically different, the treatment for cement burns and concrete burns is generally similar because both injuries involve exposure to caustic substances that can cause chemical burns on the skin.
-In some cases, these burns not only damage the skin but this burn can penetrate deeper into the tissues underneath the skin, which can harm your muscles & even bones.
-This means cement burn treatment is also the treatment for concrete burn.
+In some cases, these burns not only damage the skin, but this burn can penetrate deeper into the tissues underneath the skin, which can harm your muscles & even bones.
+This means that cement burn treatment is also used for concrete burn.

 Here are some effects of concrete and cement burns: